mawburn/cardrpg/src/site/notes/Species/Human/Cards.md

 - Name: Free Runner
 - Rarity: Rare
-- Bonus: During the move action, the player may move over obstacles, climb, and even along up to 90° walls but must end the move action on a solid surface
+- Bonus: During the move action, the player may move over obstacles, climb, and even along up to 90° walls but must end the move action on a solid surface.
 - Requirements: _n/a_
 - Type: Move - Cooldown -> 5 Rounds